Adam and Eve: Baháʼí Faith

 In the Baháʼí Faith, Adam is regarded as the first Manifestation of God.
 The Adam and Eve narrative is seen as symbolic.
 In Some Answered Questions, 'Abdu'l-Bahá rejects a literal reading and states that the story contains "divine mysteries and universal meanings".
 Adam symbolizes the "spirit of Adam", Eve symbolizes "His self", the Tree of Knowledge symbolizes "the material world", and the serpent symbolizes "attachment to the material world".
 The fall of Adam thus represents the way humanity became conscious of good and evil.
 In another sense, Adam and Eve represent God's Will and Determination, the first two of the seven stages of Divine Creative Action.

 Historicity

-While a traditional view was that the Book of Genesis was authored by Moses and has been considered historical and metaphorical, modern scholars consider the Genesis creation narrative as one of various ancient origin myths.
+While a traditional view attributes the Book of Genesis to Mosaic authorship, modern scholars consider the Genesis creation narrative as one of various ancient origin myths.

 Analysis like the documentary hypothesis also suggests that the text is a result of the compilation of multiple previous traditions, explaining apparent contradictions.
 Other stories of the same canonical book, like the Genesis flood narrative, are also understood as having been influenced by older literature, with parallels in the older Epic of Gilgamesh.